 New Board of Regents Appointments

-Today, I am pleased to announce two new additions and one reappointment to the Board of Regents, the 10-member body named by the governor to oversee the four universities that make up the University of Houston System.
+I am pleased to announce one new appointment and two reappointments to the University of Houston System’s Board of Regents, the 10-member body named by the governor of Texas to oversee our four state universities – UH, UH-Clear Lake, UH-Downtown and UH-Victoria.